Home » Blog » Developing Music Literacy » Multitasking Activities » Black History Songs for Elementary Students

 Black History Songs for Elementary Students

-Learning about Civil Rights Leaders is a natural pairing with Black History songs for elementary students in your music classroom.
+Teach about Civil Rights Leaders through Black History songs in your elementary music classroom for an engaging, impactful learning experience.

-As music teachers, our primary tasks are to teach music reading, performance skills, and quality repertoire.
-But music also provides the perfect medium to teach the history of our country and foster inclusivity.
-African American spirituals are a part of our country’s history.
-And many of these traditional spirituals became a fundamental part of the Civil Rights Movement,
+As music teachers, we usually focus on teaching music reading, performance skills, and quality repertoire.
+But music is also a powerful way to explore our country’s history and promote inclusivity.
+African American spirituals are deeply woven into the fabric of our shared history, and many of these spirituals became foundational to the Civil Rights Movement.

 Teach Authentic African American Spirituals